Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization: Applications to disc physics in high/soft states

 There are two exceptions, where the same source is seen in both high/soft and low/hard states, and where the jet direction is known.
 One is Cyg X-1, where there was surprisingly no change in polarization direction between the two states, with the only difference being a small drop in polarization fraction \citep{Dovciak2023,Jana2024}.
 However, Cyg X-1 probably does not show a true soft state \citep{Zdziarski2024cyg,Belczynski2021}, which may make this more complex.
-By contrast, Swift J1727 shows a clean high/soft state, but this has only an upper limit to its polarization of $\lesssim 1$\% \citep{Svoboda2024b} after showing polarization of 4\% in the hard (intermediate) state \citep{Ingram2023}, parallel to the jet, similar to the low/hard state of Cyg X-1.
+By contrast, Swift J1727 shows a clean high/soft state, with $p\lesssim 0.01$ \citep{Svoboda2024b} after showing polarization of $0.04$ in the hard (intermediate) state \citep{Ingram2023}, parallel to the jet, similar to the low/hard state of Cyg X-1.
 The inclination is not yet known, but seems likely to be lower than in LMC X-3 and 4U1957.

-On balance then it seems likely that the clean disc spectra seen at $\sim 60-70^\circ$ inclination show 2\% polarization, as expected from electron scattering in a plane parallel atmosphere \citep{Sunyaev1985}.
+On balance then it seems likely that the clean disc spectra seen at $\sim 60-70^\circ$ inclination show $p\sim 0.02$, as expected from electron scattering in a plane parallel atmosphere \citep{Sunyaev1985}.
 The lack of evidence for strong depolarization from Faraday rotation puts limits on large scale fields in the disc photosphere.
 This is especially important for the toroidal field, $B_\phi$, as it is this component which often invoked to stabilise the disc against the thermal instability \citep{Blaes2006,Begelman2007,Bai2013,Begelman2024}.
 In order to do this, the field must be dynamically important, at or above equipartition, and the higher mass accretion rates seen in the soft states mean that this is $\geq 10^7$~G, easily above the Faraday rotation limits.

 However, the high/soft state is optically thick, so a strong toroidal field could be dominant on the equatorial plane, controlling the dynamics, but much lower in the photosphere, so not producing Faraday Rotation.
 This is not seen in simulations, instead the buoyancy of the field tends instead to a configuration where the photosphere is very highly magnetised compared to the midplane \citep{Begelman2024}.
 While we stress that simulations should be checked individually against the Faraday Rotation constraints, it seems most likely that strong toroidal fields can be ruled out as the origin for the observed lack of thermal instability in black hole binary discs.